dadamssg/epn-blog/src/pages/blog/photo-booth-alternative.md

 tags:
   - how-to
 ---
 Our cell phones have incredibly powerful cameras built into them these days.
-It's really easy to take advantage of that for your event.
+It's really easy to take advantage of this for your event.

 You _could_ tell your guests to take pictures and post them to their social media accounts using an event hashtag but we have a [whole post on why that's not such a great idea](https://blog.eventphonenumber.com/blog/5-reasons-why-you-shouldnt-count-on-a-hashtag/).